Why Is Social Media Important to Your Massage Practice?

 - Keep your clients updated about openings in your schedule and emergency closings

-- Supplement and drive traffic to your current website
+- Supplement and drive traffic to your website

-- Share news about self-care and other topics of interest
+- Share news about self-care and the health benefits of massage therapy

 - Become visible within the massage therapy community.
 To start, join AMTA on Facebook, Twitter and LinkedIn.